I worked as a UX/CX design intern for Click2Cloud, a B2B cloud migration, automation, and services company based in Bellevue, Washington.

-To get a hold of what the company actually desired, I interviewed the business development manager and a few other members of the compaby.
-Using the "dig wider" and "dig deeper" method, I gained the following salient facts:
+For competitive analysis, I interviewed Click2Cloud's business development manager and a few other members of the company.
+I gained the following salient facts:

 - People coming in to the download website already know what to look for

-- An easily accessible demo request form needs to be created
+- Create an easily accessible demo request form

-- The website needs to be more readable and the amount of information given needs to be limited to encourage information giving
+- Make the website more readable and limit the information given to encourage engagement

 Low Fidelity Prototype

-The low fidelity prototypes were created to test different possible layouts and menu selections.
+I created low fidelity prototypes were created to test different possible layouts and menu selections.
 Early versions on paper mimicked the layout of Stratozone with a form embedded into the product page.
-However, the Stratozone website had the form tucked away at the bottom left corner of the page.
-To remedy this, the form was moved up into a separate block overlay and users were encouraged with a big red button to click on the form.

 Later versions (including Balsamiq mockups) moved more towards the large buttons/large text layout of Hyperform.
 The "Request Demo" button was emphasized.